 As I wrote, I tied my topics to my relationships with others, including parents, lovers, friends or relatives; to my past, my present and my future; or to who I have been, who I would like to be.
 I didn’t worry about spelling, grammar or sentence structure.
 I continued my journaling until the time was up.
 My heart knew when that time was.
 I highly recommend journaling as a way to redirect yourself and tap into the power that God put within you.
 There are stories that lie there that can help others.

 Consistent journaling is a great motivator and will make goals much more attainable while helping to ensure your ultimate success.
 Journaling affords you a perfect venue to support yourself in whatever it is that you are going through, in letting go a hurt,in weight loss, in recovering from a sickness or even death of someone close to you.
 Experts say that journaling about traumatic, stressful and emotional times in life has resulted in improvements in both physical and psychological health over time in may instances.
+Your thoughts matter, your experiences are real and can help someone else.
+Start your journal today and see where it leads you.

 No comments: